w7978708wen/Membership-Program-Analysis-/README.md

 There are two main approaches I took to better understand the datasets: generating new variables and analyzing the distribution of some important variables.

 <h3>Creating new variables</h3>
-To support subsequent analyses, I created new variables including Current Age, Total Spend Amount, Total Redemption Amount, Total Sales Transactions, Average Transaction Value, and Latest Sales Date.
+To support subsequent analyses, I created new variables including Current Age, Total Spend Amount, Total Redemption Amount, Purchase Count, Average Transaction Value, and Latest Sales Date.
 These variables provide additional insights into customer purchasing behaviour, engagement with the loyalty program, and overall customer value.

 <h3>Descriptive Statistics</h3>
 Firstly, I wanted to understand the overall distribution of key variables within the dataset, such as members' program satisfaction ratings.
 To achieve this, I used Excel's Descriptive Statistics tool on the Program Satisfaction Rating column in the Member Profile Data table.
 This allowed me to examine measures such as the mean, median, standard deviation, minimum, and maximum values.
 It provides me with an initial understanding of overall member sentiment toward the membership program.